Creating a wellbeing culture

 - Cost of Ill-health provision

 Combined you will be able to create the necessary focus to bring wellbeing to the fore of your business.
 However today we are going to concentrate on integrating a wellbeing culture in your workplace.

 How to integrate a wellbeing culture in your business

 To integrate a wellbeing culture into your business you need a holistic approach, introducing the concept of wellbeing across the whole employee lifecycle, from selection for recruitment through to exit avenues for employees.
-Wellbeing principles must be written in policies, reward systems, and workplace practices.
+When writing policies, or developing reward systems and other practices, wellbeing must be considered throughout.